HefnySco/drone_engage_wiki/source/de-geo-fencing.rst

 |

 In the below image you can see *two* mission plans together with geo-fences regions.
 There is a green Geo-Fence region but inside it a no fly zone in red.
-ANother no-fly zone exists outside the green area.
+Another no-fly zone exists outside the green area.

 .. image:: ./images/_new_map4.png
         :align: center
         :alt: Mission Planner

 you can export each mission plan as a file to be uploaded from :ref:`de-web-client`.
 Geo-Fences on the other side are saves for all the group in the system database.
-Geo-Fences will be active each time Andruav Mobile starts until it is deleted by `Geo-Fence editor <https://andruav.com:8000/mapeditor.html>`_ .
+Geo-Fences will be active each time DroneEngage Mobile starts until it is deleted by `Geo-Fence editor <https://droneengage.com:8021/mapeditor.html>`_ .

 Rules of Geo-Fence